Kitten Born With Two Faces Beats Incredible Odds As She Celebrates 4-Month Birthday

-A kitten born with a rare defect of having two faces is beating the odds as she recently celebrated her four-month birthday.
+A kitten born with a rare defect of having two faces is beating the odds as she recently celebrated her 4-month birthday.

 The kitten, aptly named “Duo,” was born with a rare birth defect called diprosopus, meaning she has one head, but two faces.
 Each face has a fully operational nose and mouth and the faces share three eyes.
 These types of cats are also known as “Janus cats,” and they rarely live longer than a few days due to the complications that arise because of their unusual condition.